jonathangat/symbologyToCSV/README.md

-# Converting ArcGIS Symbology Labels to CSV
+# Exporting ArcGIS Symbology Labels to CSV
 ArcGIS does not have a built-in feature for exporting symbology unique value classes and their correspondent text labels onto a tabular format.
 This tool allows you to convert a layer file with .lyrx extension to CSV.

 ## Instructions